Comm.300 Interpersonal Communication

 Strong, consistent oral presentations by group members.
 Well

 organized.
 Easy to follow.
 Clear.
-Comprehensive, covered major
+Comprehensive, covered

 points.
 Presented in a lively, informative manner.
-Had activities to
+Had activities

 break lecture format.
 Involved audience in material through exercises